JamesLauer/iss-weather-pipeline/README.md

 As this is an AWS project and as there are many AWS microservices existing within the AWS product range, it is important that the AWS microservices selected are appropriate for the type and size of the source data and also appropriate for the end use case.

-The selection of the microservices used in this project was based on self research and through trial and error, and may not be the most appropriate but should also not be the least appropriate.
-Reasons for selection of the microservices is explained in More detail.
+Reasons for selection of the microservices are explained in More detail.

 <details>
   <summary>More detail</summary>

 ### AWS Lambda

-Lambda was selected due to being serverless and because API data is ingested at a cadence of one day.
-They are cheap, run only when required and can be invoked asynchronously.
+Lambda was selected due to being serverless and because the API data is ingested at a cadence of one day.
+They are cheap, run only when required and can be invoked asynchronously (i.e. the same Lambda function can be run many times at once).

 ### AWS SQS

 By implementing an SQS queue, the Lambda function responsible for sending get requests to the APIs was able to be invoked asynchronously resulting in the ability to horizontally scale the number of API requests made.
-For example, if using one Lambda for all get requests to OpenWeather API, it took approx. 9 min for 431 requests.
-If the number of cities were to scale up (e.g. 40,000 locations), it would well and truly exceed the Lambda function 15 min run limit.
+For example, when using one Lambda to send get requests to the OpenWeather
+API, it took approx. 9 min for 431 requests.
+If the number of cities were to scale up (e.g. 40,000 locations), it would well and truly exceed the
+Lambda function 15 min run limit.
 When using an SQS queue to asynchronously invoke the Lambda function with 10 SQS messages per batch, it took approx. 1 min for 431 requests.

-Note that for the free account OpenWeather API, the limit is stated as 60 calls per minute, however, completing 431 calls in a minute was able to be achieved.
+Note that for the free OpenWeather API account, the limit is stated as 60 calls per minute, however, completing 431 calls in a minute was able to be achieved.
 When scaling up to e.g. 40,000 locations, it may be that there are rate limits in place that would cause the pipeline to fail.
 This should be considered in the design phase of the project.